Marketers - Don’t Get Left Behind in the Digital Rush

 If you’re not a digital native, there are so many new platforms and channels out there that it can be very difficult to decide what is worth learning to use and what isn’t.
 In essence, digital marketing isn’t vastly different from traditional marketing.
 You still have to find your core audience demographics and create content that appeals to them, but instead of finding the right television time-slot or newspaper section, there are now entire channels that host a captive audience almost 24/7.

-For instance, if you’re looking to target young people who listen to music, advertising on Spotify or Pandora may produce far better results than advertising on the radio.
+For instance, if you’re looking to target young people who listen to music, advertising on Spotify may produce far better results than advertising on the radio.
 With Facebook now recording over eight billion video views per day worldwide, and on-demand television services skyrocketing in popularity, online video is another marketing channel that can replace, or at least supplement, an above-the-line option like television.

 It’s not just the wealth of new channels that creates new opportunities either.
 One of the best things about digital marketing is that it isn’t mutually exclusive to traditional marketing.
 By mixing your digital strategy in with other above-the-line tactics, you can make the best of both worlds and extend the lifespan of a campaign.
 For example, if you’re running a promotional event, creating a hashtag around the event and getting people engaged through Twitter is a great way to build a groundswell of interest around the event itself by posting short, frequent updates and photos throughout the day.